 The registration for this webinar will close on June 11, at 12:00 pm cst.

-Instructor: Cathy Stinear, PhD, Associate Professor, Department of Medicine, University of Auckland, New Zealand
+Instructor: Catherine Stinear, PhD, Associate Professor, Department of Medicine, University of Auckland, New Zealand

 Audience: Physical Therapists, Physical Therapist Assistants, Occupational Therapists, Occupational Therapy Assistants